InquisitorJax/Wibci.Xamarin.Images/README.md

 NOTE: For resizing images that come from the device or camera - check out James Montemagno's Xamarin Media Plugin https://github.com/jamesmontemagno/MediaPlugin

+Also - for a more comprehensive set of image features - check out https://github.com/humbertojaimes/DevKit.Xamarin.ImageKit